 Open an existing project.

-Step 2: Configure the properties for the c-oceanbase-odbc project
+Step 2: Configure the project properties

 Set the character set.